ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

+## Related features

+CKEditor 5 provides other productivity-boosting features that you may find helpful:

+* {@link features/spelling-and-grammar-checking Proofreading, spelling and grammar checking} &ndash; Track and correct any possible errors as you type.
+* {@link installation/getting-started/getting-and-setting-data#autosave-feature Autosave} &ndash; Never lose your content by accident, stay safe and automatically save.
+* {@link features/autoformat Autoformatting} &ndash; Employ Markdown syntax for a faster and more efficient editing process.
+* {@link features/text-transformation Automatic text transformation} &ndash; Automatically turn predefined snippets into their improved forms using the autocorrect feature.

 ## Contribute

-The source code of the feature is available on GitHub in [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-word-count](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-word-count).
+The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-word-count](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-word-count).